-SCS 321 Juvenile Delinquency (same as CJS 323, CRJ 323, and SOC 323)

-Investigates the nature and extent of delinquency; competing models and theories; and evaluation of prevention, control, treatment, and research programs.
+SCS 321 Juvenile Delinquency (same as CJS 323, CRJ 323, and SOC 323) Investigates the nature and extent of delinquency; competing models and theories; and evaluation of prevention, control,

 SCS 353 Social Issues

 This module is intended to help learners better understand, identify, and analyze contemporary social issues, both globally and in the United States.
 The issues reviewed and discussed will be examined from the conflict, functionalist, and symbolic interactionist perspectives.